lkilcher/dolfyn/README.md

 so that DOLfYN is now built on xarray, rather than the hokey `pyDictH5` package that I'd built.

-DOLfYN 0.13.0 is _not_ backwards compatible with earlier version.
-This means two things:
+This means that DOLfYN 0.13.0 is _not_ backwards compatible with earlier version.
+This, in turn, means two things:

 1. The data files (`.h5` files) you created with earlier versions of DOLfYN will no longer load with DOLfYN 0.13.0.